 There's a dedicated breakdown in Google Maps ranking algorithm.

-Google's local ranking guidelines define three factors:
+Google's local ranking guidelines define the three factors as follows:

 Relevance: How well does your business profile match the search?
 Relevance is determined by your GBP category (primary and secondary), your Services section, your business description, and whether your profile information specifically matches what was searched.